 The Poster Forum allows scholars to discuss work in a different format than in regular PSA sessions and offers an opportunity to present a greater diversity of work not included in regular sessions, including teaching and outreach and engagement activities.
 The Poster Forum has proved a huge success, with the Poster Forum almost doubling in size between 2016 and 2018.
-You can view videos with discussions with Poster Forum participants from the most recent Poster Forum in Seattle here.
+View videos with discussions with Poster Forum Participants from the most recent Poster Forum in Seattle.

 Cognate Society Sessions